ga4gh/vrs/docs/source/appendices/future_plans.rst

    :header: Field, Type, Label, Description
    :align: left

-   id, :ref:`Id`, optional, Location id; must be unique within document type, string, required, Location type; must be set to 'GeneLocation' gene_id, :ref:`Id`, required, The gene location from a public trusted authority.
+   id, :ref:`Id`, optional, Location id; must be unique within document type, string, required, Location type; must be set to 'GeneLocation' gene_id, :ref:`Id`, required, CURIE-formatted gene identifier using NCBI numeric gene id.

+**Notes**

+* `gene_id` must be specified as a CURIE, using a CURIE prefix of `"NCBI"` and CURIE reference with the numeric gene id.
+Other trusted authorities may be permitted in future releases.

 **Implementation guidance**

 * GeneLocations may be converted to :ref:`sequence-location` using external data.
-The source of such data is implementation-dependent.
+The source of such data and mechanism for implementation is not defined by this specification.

 .. _planned-states: